timoxley/npm-which/Readme.md

 # npm-which

-### Locate a program or locally installed node module's executable
+### Locate a program or locally installed node module executable

 Use `npm-which` to locate executables which may be installed in the local 'node_modules/.bin', or in a parent 'node_modules/.bin' directory.